Euroa railway station: History

 The first lever frame for signals was provided in 1885, and was made part of the station building in 1929.
-The track layout was altered in 1931, remaining in that state until the 1970s, when it was rationalised to the layout seen today.
-Two pedestrian subways, as well as the overpass at Anderson Street to the south, were provided as part of the construction of the standard gauge line in 1960.
+The track layout was altered in 1931, remaining in that state until the 1970s, when it was rationalised.
+Two pedestrian subways, as well as the road overpass at Anderson Street to the south, were provided as part of the construction of the Albury–Melbourne standard gauge line in 1960.

 As part of the North East Rail Revitalisation Project, a second platform was constructed on the existing standard gauge line, in conjunction with the standard gauge conversion of the broad gauge track.
 Work began in December 2008, and was completed in late 2009.

-Now-closed stations at Creighton, Longwood, Locksley and Monea were located between Euroa and Avenel, while Balmattum was located between Euroa and Violet Town.
+Now-closed stations at Creighton, Longwood, Locksley and Monea were located between Euroa and Avenel, while the former Balmattum station was located between Euroa and Violet Town.

 Platforms and services

-Euroa has two side platforms.
-It is served by V/Line Albury line trains.
+Euroa has two side platforms and is served by V/Line Albury line trains.